-As you back track over Route 406 until you reach Route 407 don't miss Chap's Garage.
-Stop in chat with Chap & enjoy his antique cars & memorabilia.
-Continue on here & you will come to the Grand Codroy Provincial Park which is a beautiful Natural Attraction for DAY USE ONLY.
+When you back track back to Milliville & take Route 407 you will arrive at Grand Codrov Provincial Park which is a beautiful Natural Attraction for DAY USE ONLY.
 Enjoy a leisurely walk on the beach on either the sandy River side or the Ocean side.
 Please be considerate of the nesting endangered species the Piping Plovers & walk near the waters edge & keep your dog on a leash.
 This area is locally referred to as The Gut (refer to P.10 in Things you should know for Stats on this bridge).
-This Route will take in the communities of Searston, Lock Lomond, St. Andrews, Tompkins.
+This Route will take in the communities of Searston, Lock Lomond, St. Andrews, and Tompkins.
 Searston was originally know as the Gut and was established at the mouth of the Codrov River by 1907.
-It had become the Parish center of the area and the settlement was renamed in honor or the priest Monsignor Thomas Sears.
+It had become the Parish center of the area and the settlement was renamed in honor or the priest Monsignor Thomas

+Sears.
 Father Sears had arrived there in 1868 and built a Roman Catholic Church and roads to neighboring communities.
-The Silver Sands Restaurant & Lounge, fully licensed (originally the St Ann's Parish Priest House) offers a full menu with a nice dining atmosphere, friendly staff and an adjoining lounge & pool tables.
-For a taste of moose, order a marinated moose steak or a moose burger!
-Yummee!
-You can also drop by and enjoy Wing Night every Thursday and enjoy Free Pool & Darts!
-They also have VLT machines for your enjoyment - to place an order call 709-955-2500.
-If you need any Automotive repair, Sheldon will take care of you at Braggs Auto 955-2554!
+If you need any Automotive repair, Sheldon will take care of you at Braggs Auto 955-694-2377!
 Lock Lomond (originally known as Lock Dale) takes its name from a small lake nearby, which, in turn, reflects the Scottish background of early settlers from Cape Breton.
 In the 1950's agriculture was booming, but with the increased competition from larger Canadian farms in the 60's & 70's commercial farming decreased drastically.
 St. Andrews is located on the banks of the Little Codrov estuary.
 This community was originally known as Little River but was later named after Msgr.
 Andrew Sears who was responsible for the construction of The Precious Blood RC Church which is also an historic site.
-Built in 1912, this timber frame church was built by local peo-
+Built in 1912, this timber frame church was built by local people.
+The doors are always open for you to visit & admire the architecture &/or have some private spiritual

 The style of the building is a vernacular interpretation of the Romanesque, with arched windows and keystone motifs on the main level, which are repeated in the clerestory.
 The front of the building has twin towers and the grounds feature a separate bell tower structure.
-The bell house was built in September 1940, and contains a bell which is over 100 years old.
+The bell house was built in

+September 1940, and contains a bell which is over 100 years old.
 Murrays Beach is a beautiful place to spend an afternoon on a lovely sandy beach, bring your baithing suit & a picnic!

 The Mountainview Club offers Wednesday night entertainment with local talent supplying the music.
 Come along and have a "scuff!"
 Bring your musical instrument and join in.
-Be sure to drop down to Camp 22 & brouse around the second hand store, you never know what you may find there!
-St. Andrews Na Creige 9-Hole Golf Course, par 35, from the top of the course the tourist has a spectacular view of the Long Range Mountains and the Little Codroy River.
+St. Andrews Na Creige 9-Hole Golf Course, par 35, from the top of the course the tourist has a spectacular view of the Long Range Mountains and the Little Codrov River.
 This is a breathtaking view that has to be seen and experienced to be fully appreciated.
-Bernadine's Beauty Salon brags 41 years of service and you can be sure of a few funny stories while you have your hair attended to.
+Justine at Happy Toes invites you to visit her for some TLC!!
+Enjoy a manicure or pedicure while enjoying a beautiful view of the Long Range Mountains or take advantage of her mobile service, call or text 709-955-3170.